core-wg/resource-directory/draft-ietf-core-resource-directory.md

 When resource observation is used, every time the set of matching links changes, or the content of a matching link changes, the RD sends a notification with the matching link set.
+The notification contains the successful current response to the given request, especially with respect to representing zero matching links (see "Success" item below).

 The lookup interface is specified as follows: